Statistical arbitrage: Worldwide practice

 Statistical arbitrage faces different regulatory situations in different countries or markets.
 In a number of countries where the trading security or derivatives are not fully developed, investors find it infeasible or unprofitable to implement statistical arbitrage in local markets.

 China

 In China, quantitative investment including statistical arbitrage is not the mainstream approach to investment.
 A set of market conditions restricts the trading behavior of funds and other financial institutions.
 The restriction on short selling as well as the market stabilization mechanisms (e.g. daily limit) set heavy obstacles when either individual investors or institutional investors try to implement the trading strategy implied by statistical arbitrage theory.

+These unique constraints fundamentally impair the efficacy of statistical arbitrage models.
+The combination of the 10% daily limit and limited short selling means that the mean reversion component, the core signal for statistical arbitrage, cannot be reliably traded, as price limits often prevent convergence, turning a temporary mispricing into an intractable liquidity risk.
+This forces fund managers to reduce leverage and increase holding periods, which, in turn, severely compresses the risk-adjusted returns (e.g. Sharpe Ratio) and makes these high-turnover, market-neutral strategies uncompetitive compared to simpler, directional equity strategies in the Chinese A-share market.